PREMIERE EDITION :

 For cellists: Free directory (from the end of the 17th century until the beginning of the 19th century).

-HARPSICHORD AND CONTINUOUS BASS CLASSJeanne Jourquin
+HARPSICHORD AND CONTINUOUS BASS CLASSBrice Sailly

 This course is intended for student harpsichordists from the 3rd cycle, or young professionals wishing to perfect their instrument, whether for solo play, the realization of the continuo or the work of vocal master.
 The repertoire is left to the choice of the trainees.
 For harpsichordists, it is also an opportunity to practice ensemble playing and the vocal and instrumental repertoire, in connection with the other classes of the academy.